My Radio Sure Sounds Good to Me

-My Radio Sure Sounds Good to Me is the sixth album by Larry Graham & Graham Central Station.
+My Radio Sure Sounds Good to Me is album by Larry Graham & Graham Central Station.
 Released in 1978, the record marked the first time that Graham called his band Larry Graham & Graham Central Station (as opposed to simply Graham Central Station).
 The album peaked at number eighteen on the Billboard Top Soul Albums chart.

+Critical reception

+Alex Henderson of AllMusic said, "Golson handles most of the LP's horn and string arrangements, but his jazz background doesn't make its presence felt—not even in a subtle way.
+Graham hired Golson to co-produce an R&B project, and he did what he was paid to do.
+My Radio Sure Sounds Good to Me isn't GCS' most essential album, but it's a solid effort that is easily recommended to anyone with a taste for gutsy, horn-powered 1970s funk."

+Paul McGrath of The Globe and Mail wrote, "Graham's lengthy commitment to good music disguised as silly froth continues with My Radio Sure Sounds Good to Me, a collection of tunes for all types of dancers, which avoids both ponderous preaching and the predictable homogenized disco beat."

 Track listing

 All songs written by Larry Graham.